9 smart ways to learn Italian vocabulary efficiently and fast

-Obviously, we are not at a loss for Italian language content or inputs to spend our evening on.
+We are not at a loss for Italian language content or inputs to spend our evening on.

-But…how much of this input will you retain long term?
+But how much of this input will you retain long term?
 How many new Italian words and expressions will you internalize?
 How to make the most out of the time we spend learning vocabulary?

 In this article, I share my experience as an Italian Language Coach and Polyglot through a list of eight hacks on how to learn Italian vocabulary smartly, efficiently, and fast!

 1. I DON’T LEARN WORDS

 … I learn collocations.
 A collocation is a habitual combination of a particular word with another word or words with a frequency greater than chance.
 Learning which words go together when building your vocabulary will help you use it naturally instead of fitting it based on your native language.

 If you add to your vocab list the single word “concordare” there is a big chance you will automatically add it to your passive vocabulary.
 The key is to learn the above word together with words it often appears with, such as:

 - Concordare un appuntamento, meaning fixing an appointment

 - Concordare una strategia, meaning setting up a strategy